 If you want to upgrade your PC with a high-performance card for gaming you'll need to be willing to spend anything ranging from around £100 right up to as much as some might consider spending on an entire PC.
 Budget then, will be your first constraint.

 Plus, there's a new entry-level model - the RX 550.
 This costs under £80 (although more for overclocked versions) and is aimed at e-sports gamers and will play titles such as CS:GO and League of Legends.

-But if you want to play at 1080p resolutions with all the details turned up to 'Ultra' then you'll want something a lot more powerful, such as an Nvidia GTX 1070 or 1080.
-AMD is about to release a new range of cards under the Radeon RX Vega range which goes on sale 14 August.
+If you want to play at 1080p resolutions with all the details turned up to 'Ultra' then you'll want something a lot more powerful, such as an Nvidia GTX 1070 or 1080.
+AMD now has two cards to compete with Nvidia in the form of the new Radeon RX Vega range which goes on sale 14 August.
 ASUS and other board makers have already announced overclocked versions.

-In the mid-range is the Nvidia GTX 1060 and AMD RX 580.
+In the mid-range, around £300, is the Nvidia GTX 1060 and AMD RX 580.
 They may not break many speed records, but they're optimised for virtual reality, and will appeal if you're building (or upgrading) a PC to use with a VR headset.

 If price is no object, then the GTX 1080 Ti is the current benchmark topper.
 It starts at around £699, but you'll pay more for an overclocked version, up to £800 or so.
 (There's also the Titan Xp, but this isn't really what we'd consider a consumer graphics card, so we haven't reviewed it.